 Chapter 1 – Paradise

-Time travel was once something Serah thought could only exist in the imagination of people.
-To have the ability to go back in time and change the past, it was what Serah had longed for more than once in her life; to stop her dad dying on duty in the Guardian Corps, to save her mom from getting sick with that illness…to stop Lightning from disappearing.
-But the wish to alter past events was like chasing the impossible.
-No matter how many times Serah went over things in her head, thinking of how they might've played out differently if she'd known what was going to happen…well, it didn't change anything, because back then, time travel wasn't achievable.
+Time travel was once something Serah thought could only exist in the imagination of the human mind or the gods themselves.
+To have the ability to go back in time and change the past, it was what Serah had longed for more than once in her life; to stop her Dad dying on duty in the Guardian Corps, to save her mom from getting sick with that illness…to stop Lightning from disappearing.
+The wish to alter past events was like chasing the impossible.
+No matter how many times had Serah gone over things in her head, thinking of how they might've played out differently if she'd known what was going to happen...well, it didn't change anything.
+Time couldn't be controlled

-And then in one night, that all changed when she met Noel; the young man who lived 700 years in her future.
-And soon, they were setting out on their journey through the centuries, all in the company of a moogle Serah thought could only be real in mythology.
-The thing was, their whole adventure had felt like jumble of myths and legends come to life.
-But none of it was a lie, it was all the truth.
+And then in one night, that the unchangeable was changed when she met Noel; the young man who lived 700 years in her future.
+Soon, they'd been setting out on their journey through the many centuries, all in the company of a moogle named Mog, whom Serah thought could only be real in mythology.
+The thing was, their whole adventure had felt like jumble of myths and legends come to life, but none of it was a lie, it was all the truth.

 Despite how smooth a trip through the Historia Crux was, exiting a gate was always the tricky part.
-The sudden change in gravity pulling down and being dropped out from the gate at the same thing, often made landing on ones feet a luck of the draw...well, for Serah anyway.
+The sudden change from zero gravity to gravity pulling them down as they were dropped out from the gate, it often made landing on ones feet a luck of the draw...for Serah anyway.
 Because although she tried to ready herself for it each time, often than not she would wind up falling over, while her partner would pull off his own landing perfectly with not a single hitch.

-It seemed landing on her rear end had become a bad habit of Serah's, but Noel was always there to help her up; often with a witty comment in hand as well.
+It seemed landing on her rear end had become a bad habit of Serah's, but Noel was always there to help her up, often with a witty comment in hand.

 "Need some assistance Milady?"

-He always could tell of course.
-Noel wasn't one to be oblivious.
-They'd been traveling together for over three months…or maybe more.
-Time seemed impossible to keep track of anymore, even so, that length of time they had spent every day of together, enabled Noel be able to read her like a book.
-Serah never had to say a word; he would just know when something was bothering her just by the how she carried herself, at least that's what he'd once told her.
+He always could tell of course; Noel wasn't one to be oblivious.
+They'd been traveling together for over three months, or maybe more.
+Time seemed impossible to keep track of anymore, but even so, that length of time, they had spent every day of it together, and it enabled Noel to be able to read her like a book.
+Serah never had to say a word, he would just always seem to know when something was bothering her simply by the how she carried herself, at least that's what he'd once told her with a crooked grin.
 Noel was great at analyzing people like that, which made her cumbersome act of falling over even more unbearable, because he knew it embarrassed her and he knew cracking jokes would make it worse.
 He always had been such a tease.

 Still, what Serah wouldn't give to relive any one of those moments, anything, than to be experiencing this.